rubyconn/yajs.vim/README.markdown

 ### Performance Issue

 **yajs.vim** is not good on performance.
 If you are using a slower computer.
 You might feel lag while moving cursor.
-One possible solution is change to [neovim](https://neovim.io/)
+You can try disable [cursorline](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27), or reduce the number of [sybmaxcol](http://vimdoc.sourceforge.net/htmldoc/options.html#%27synmaxcol%27).
+Another possible solution is change to [neovim](https://neovim.io/)

 Credits
 -------